 Using a web-based portal, employees can flexibly define how much of their remuneration they wish to defer.
 Depending on the purpose, the deferred remuneration can be invested in numerous LBBW (Bank) funds and covered bonds.
-As of the end of 2022, a total of around EUR 87.9 million had been invested in the individual portfolios of LBBW (Bank) (plan assets).
-At the same time, retirement benefit obligations under IFRS were valued at EUR 102.5 million.
+As at the end of 2023, around EUR 98.8 million in total had been invested in the individual portfolios of LBBW (Bank) (plan assets).
+At the same time, retirement benefit obligations under IFRS were valued at EUR 116.0 million.